spamhamneggs/FinalProjectCOMP6577/bluesky-user-classifier/README.md

 The system uses a two-stage approach:

 1. **Heuristic Analysis:** A rule-based system calculates "weeb" and "furry" scores for each post based on weighted term lists.
 This stage is used to generate a large, auto-labeled dataset and to analyze score distributions.
-2. **LLM Fine-Tuning (Continuous Scoring):** A small, efficient language model (e.g., `unsloth/Qwen3-0.6B-unsloth-bnb-4bit`) is fine-tuned on the heuristically labeled data.
-The model learns to replicate and generalize the classification logic, using **continuous scores** (not fixed cutoffs) for nuanced, context-aware classification of new users. **Thresholds for "weeb" and "furry" are independent and configurable, not percentile-based.**
+2. **LLM Fine-Tuning (Context-Aware, Continuous Scoring):** A small, efficient language model (e.g., `unsloth/Qwen3-0.6B-unsloth-bnb-4bit`) is fine-tuned on the heuristically labeled data.
+The model learns to replicate and generalize the classification logic, using **both continuous scores and the actual post content/context** for nuanced, context-aware classification of new users. **Thresholds for "weeb" and "furry" are independent and configurable, not percentile-based.** The LLM is not just a rules engine—it leverages language understanding and context.

 The project is split into two main scripts:

 * `heuristic_analyzer.py`: Tool for analyzing score distributions and exploring percentile-based cutoffs for labeling (for research/analysis only).
-* `classifier.py`: Main application for preprocessing data, fine-tuning the model (using continuous scoring), evaluating its performance, and classifying live Bluesky users.
+* `classifier.py`: Main application for preprocessing data, fine-tuning the model (using continuous scoring and context), evaluating its performance, and classifying live Bluesky users.

 ## Table of Contents